anshumanmohan/website/content/blog/fourth.md

 - [Big and Bubbly Focaccia, Sourdough Edition](https://www.kingarthurbaking.com/recipes/big-and-bubbly-focaccia-sourdough-edition-recipe)

 The former is King Arthur's Recipe of the Year 2025, and the latter proceeds exactly in lockstep.
-It's quite pedagogically useful that these recipes are so similar, and so I ask that you use these recipes even if you'd normally use something else.
+It's pedagogically useful that these recipes are so similar, and so I ask that you use these recipes even if you'd normally use something else.
-The recipes are straightforward and well-written, and we'll mostly make them as written.
+The recipes are straightforward and well-written, and we'll mostly follow them as written.

 Print these off, and use a highlighter to mark the differences between the two recipes.
 There are only a few, and they're basically all about timing.
 Here's a representative example: step 11 of the yeast recipe calls for a rest of 1-1.5 hours, while step 11 of the sourdough recipe calls for a rest of 4-6 hours.